 Rhyming can be so much fun.
-That’s why I love silly rhyming activities.
-I’m going to show you how I made these goofy dust bunny puppets and I’ll give you a few activity ideas to go along with them.
-This is a great activity to go along with the book Rhyming Dust Bunnies by Jan Thomas.
+That’s why I love silly rhyming words activities.
+I’m going to show you how I made these goofy dust bunny puppets and I’ll give you a few literacy activity ideas to go along with them.
+This is a fun craft idea to go along with the book Rhyming Dust Bunnies by Jan Thomas.

 In addition to the wash mitts, I used the following supplies:

 - black fabric (I used an old sock…you can use felt)